ImAShark/BeatGame/README.md

 There are also a few lightning and rendering issues.
 One of the most common rendering issues is when you have two objects of the exact same color placed within each other.
 The issue with this is that unity doesn't have a strict rendering order, and thus creates epileptic visual glitches on sides of the cube.

-- To are too many options.
+- There are too many options.
 >Simply put: There are just to many options.
 For example: When you import a 3d model, there are about 30 different options on how to render the model.
 Most of these options have a dropdown menu with another 4 options.